 If you are just getting started with meditation, then I would suggest keeping it very, very simple.
 Here are some tips:

-1-Find a comfortable sitting position for you.
+- Find a comfortable sitting position for you.
 It is OK to use a chair or a cushion on the floor, whichever is more comfortable for you.
 It is also OK if you are slightly reclined as long as your spine, neck and head are all in a straight line.
 It helps to have a particular spot and chair or cushion that you use and always meditate there whenever you can (although it is also fine to meditate wherever you are if the spirit moves you).
 You can decorate that spot in your home with flowers, candles or other sacred objects if you like.
-Note: I love this cushion for longer meditations or any prolonged sitting:

-7-If you want to also add a simple breathing technique, then I would suggest doing alternate nostril breathing for 10 minutes or so, just before you meditate, then simply follow the breath for your meditation.
-Here is a video that shows this technique:
+- If you want to also add a simple breathing technique, then I would suggest doing alternate nostril breathing for 10 minutes or so, just before you meditate, then simply follow the breath for your meditation.
+Here is a video that shows this technique.

 I hope this is helpful.